IBM/SpectrumScaleAutomation/README.md

 - The reclaim component [reclaim](eereclaim.sh) performs tape reclamation with IBM Spectrum Archive EE.
 The options for the reclaim command can be provided when the launcher script is invoked.
 - The reconcile component [reconcile](eereconcile.sh) performs reconcilation for tape pools managed by IBM Spectrum Archive EE.
 The options for the reconcile command can be provided when the launcher script invoked.

+There is also a test component that just tests the launcher script.
 All components are futher detailed below.

 ## Disclaimer and license